Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Typical feeding patterns often lean heavy on animal fats and plant oils.
 These supply more omega-6 than omega-3.
 Adding meaningful omega-3 levels can raise cost, so some formulas keep them modest.
 Over time, pets may be left short on epa dha for pets.

 Dogs and cats also don’t naturally make enough of these polyunsaturated fats.
 If fish isn’t a regular part of the bowl, omega-3 intake may stay low.
-In this case, a salmon oil supplement for dogs and cats becomes a practical way to fill the gap.
+In this case, a Anchovy oil supplement for dogs and cats becomes a practical way to fill the gap.

 Why vets often prefer omega-3 supplementation over “more fat” in general